 Nice, the very popular town on the French Riviera, is part of the World Heritage List.
 UNESCO calls it a winter resort town, but Nice is in fact a...

-This is a collection of Sandalsand's pictures from Finland.
+Pictures from Finland is a collection by Sandalsand.
 They are almost all from the capital of Helsinki.
-I will have to make it back to other...
+I will have to make it back to other parts of...

 The Berlin Modernism Housing Estates are remarkable.
 The end of World War I called for drastic improvements in the living conditions of ordinary and...